ibm-cloud-docs/containers/cs_storage_block.md

 ### Removing the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in
-If you do not want to provision and use {{site.data.keyword.Bluemix_notm}} Block Storage in your cluster, you can uninstall the helm chart.
+If you do not want to provision and use {{site.data.keyword.Bluemix_notm}} Block Storage in your cluster, you can uninstall the Helm chart.
 {: shortdesc}

 **Note:** Removing the plug-in does not remove existing PVCs, PVs, or data.
 When you remove the plug-in, all the related pods and daemon sets are removed from your cluster.
 You cannot provision new block storage for your cluster or use existing block storage PVCs and PVs after you remove the plug-in.